-- Boil it for about 1 hour on low heat, and keep it covered with a lid but not completely; you can also do a test: if the meat is done, the broth is done too.
+- Boil it for about 1 hour on low heat, keep covered with a lid but not completely.

 - Cut carrots into small pieces and add them to the broth with the chicken meat pieces.

-- In an extra pot bring water to a boil, add soup noodles (very thin noodles) and cook them until done, filter them and mix them into the broth.
+- In an extra pot bring water to a boil with some salt, add soup noodles (very thin noodles), cook them until done, drain noodles, add to the broth.

 • Don't add any other ingredients as mentioned.

-• Never use tap water, it might contain too much chlorine and other substances.
+• We recommend not to use tap water, it might contain too much chlorine.

-• Instead of noodles you can enjoy the broth with tortellini, or add more vegetable,you will have an excellent vegetable soup.
+• Instead of noodles you can enjoy the broth with tortellini, or add more vegetable which makes an excellent vegetable soup.

 • The broth should look clear and not milky.